Feyerabend/vm/jvm1/README.md

 }
 ```

+The 'constant pool' is used by other entries in the file.
+This becomes more clear as
-If we try to convert even more with 'classread.py' we get:
+we parse the rest.
+If we try to convert even more with another reader 'classread.py'
+we get:

 ```console
 > python3 classread.py -v -i Mul.class